8 Wonderful Things to Do in Kotor and Surroundings in 2025

-If you are lacking ideas for things to do in Kotor and surroundings, read on to discover fun activities, hikes, and short trips that will make you fall in love with Montenegro.
+If you are lacking ideas for things to do in Kotor and the surrounding area, read on to discover fun activities, hikes, and short trips that will make you fall in love with Montenegro.

 Nestled in the farthest corner of Kotor Bay, the walled city of Kotor is a lively and picturesque place and a must-see in the Balkans.
 I spent one week in Kotor in mid-June and fell in love with its cute little alleys, the surrounding nature, and the gorgeous bay enclosed within the mountains.